 The GHSP also conducts surveys of drivers regarding their attitudes and awareness of programs addressing seat belt use, speeding, and impaired driving.
-The West Virginia Driver Attitudes and Awareness Survey, 2014: Selected Results compared survey results from 2010, 2012, and 2014.
-Respondents were asked to self-report how often they talk on a cell phone and text when driving their vehicles.
-In 2014, just over 41 percent of the respondents indicated they talk on a cell phone some, most, or all of the time, compared to just over 50 percent in 2010 and 2012.
-Eighteen percent reported texting while driving some, most, or all of the time in 2014, compared to 19 percent in 2010 and 2012.
-It should be noted that "some of the time" was by far the most prevalent answer among these three responses.
-The next survey will be conducted in July 2016.
+The West Virginia Driver Attitudes and Awareness Survey, 2016: Selected Results compared survey results for every two years starting in 2010.
+In this survey, respondents were asked to self-report how often they talk on a cell phone and text when driving their vehicles.
+In 2016, the most respondents reported never talking on their cell phone (33.5 percent).
+Fifty-nine percent of respondents reported never texting while driving, which was close to the 2014 rate of 58.4 percent but a decline from 2010 and 2012 rates which were 63 and 62.3 percent, respectively.
+Across the years, very few individuals report texting or talking while driving all the time; most drivers who talk on their phone while driving do so some of the time, rarely, or never while most drivers who text while behind the wheel report doing so rarely or never.